isomerpages/htx-ncada/_our-work/Media Campaign/What's Your Fix (2022).md

 Throughout the “Finding Juliana” series, members of the public will be able to take part in a series of virtual engagement activities and reflect on how they would react, not just when they’re looking for a friend, but when their friend is struggling with a problem bigger than themselves.
 These virtual engagement activities will be led by personalities such as Nicole Liel and Zhin Sadali and will build towards the TikTok live event on 15 October 2022.

-For more information on the _What’s Your Fix?_ campaign, visit [https://whatsyourfix.sg](https://whatsyourfix.sg). &nbsp;
+For more information on the _What’s Your Fix?_ campaign, visit [https://whatsyourfix.sg](https://whatsyourfix.sg).

 **About the National Council Against Drug Abuse (NCADA)**